Clock Tower (series): Reception

 The Clock Tower series has received mixed critical reception across its history.
 In retrospective reviews, the first title, Clock Tower (1995), received praise for its haunting atmosphere but was criticized for tedious puzzles and exploration.
-Despite these criticisms, it is considered instrumental in establishing the survival horror genre and a creating a model for future horror games to follow.
+Despite these criticisms, it is considered instrumental in establishing the survival horror genre and creating a model for future horror games to follow.
 Its sequel, Clock Tower (1996), was met with mixed reception as well.
 The horror themes and atmosphere were well-received, but the game's point-and-click gameplay and slow pace were found to be inferior to the growing landscape of action games on the PlayStation, especially Capcom's first Resident Evil title, which was released the same year.
 The third title, Clock Tower II, was met with unfavorable reviews.
 Critics heavily criticized the slow point-and-click interface and the flawed trial-and-error gameplay.
 Clock Tower 3 received similar reviews to the first two titles.
 The graphics, atmosphere and storyline received positive reviews, but again, the gameplay was a point of criticism.
 Critics believed the boss fights and repetitive hiding and chasing gameplay mechanics were weak.

 Scissorman is often compared to Nemesis from Resident Evil 3 because he stalks his victims and disappears and reappears at various intervals throughout the games.
 He is also often identified as one of the scariest characters in video games because of his unrelenting nature and the difficulty to escape him.

 Film adaptation

 A film adaption of the Clock Tower series was first announced in June 2006.
 The film was to be directed by Chilean director Jorge Olguin.
 Todd Farmer, Jake Wade Wall, and David Coggeshall were set to write the script.
-In the pitched story, Alyssa Hamilton is called by her mother and told not to return home.
+In the pitched story based on the plot of the Clock Tower 3 video game, Alyssa Hamilton is called by her mother and told not to return home.
 After investigating, Alyssa uncovers that she possess a secret power enabling her to destroy evil servants that live off murdered victim's souls.
 She learns how to wield a weapon to defeat these evil forces.
 Production was set to begin in December 2006.

 Two years later, the film was set to begin production in November 2008 in Los Angeles by another studio.
 Martin Weisz was set to direct the film, and Brittany Snow would star in it.
+The film reportedly centers on a troubled psychiatric patient who witnessed her parents die and is constantly plagued by religious imagery.
 In November 2011, David R. Ellis said that he was directing the film.
 No news has been announced of the film since, and Ellis died in 2013.